Long-Lasting Benefits of Densified Activated Sludge

 compact floc.
 Excellent SVIs were observed during special sampling

-Hazen is designing future upgrades to the facility to increase the capacity to 25 mgd.
-These upgrades may be achieved without building new bioreactors due to densification, potentially avoiding approximately 6.3 million gallons of volume and realizing a possible savings of approximately $30 million.
+Hazen is designing future upgrades to the facility to increase the capacity up to 20 mgd.
+These upgrades may be achieved without building new bioreactors due to densification, potentially avoiding approximately 6.3 million gallons of volume.